osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 For the Demo App, I have implemented two endpoints.

 The first endpoint verifies the user's credentials and returns a transaction ID (auth_req_id), interval for polling and expiration date in the response body to the browser.
-In parallel, if configured, YES IDENTITY notifies your device/app of a pending Authentication request.
+In parallel, if configured, Authorize.ID notifies your device/app of a pending Authentication request.

 ```java